UncleRus/pgpxmlrpc/README.md

 pgpxmlrpc
 =========

-PGP-encrypted transport for XML-RPC protocol
+This module provides PGP-encrypted transport for XML-RPC protocol.
+It is intended for use with Python 2.4 or greater.